-The Master of Arts in Liberal Studies Program is an interdisciplinary graduate program designed primarily for working adults.
+The Interdisciplinary Self-Designed Program is a customizable graduate program designed primarily for working adults.
 Though students typically take courses in a wide variety of fields, there are common intellectual goals for all students.
 The skills that contribute to these goals are introduced and assessed in the Core courses, developed in the electives and demonstrated in the student's program culminating project, either the thesis/integrating project or an alternative.
 Students may use these goals as a way of understanding the rationale behind the design of the program.
 They may also think of them as guideposts or rubrics for self-evaluation over their course of study.
 Specifically, students who enter the Program after Summer 2008, will use these goals in the self-evaluation exercise of the Midpoint Essay and the Culminating Point Essay.
 Even students who entered the program before the requirement was instituted will find these goals useful in thinking about their academic progress.
 Faculty will also use them to evaluate an individual student's intellectual growth in the capstone.

-Students in the Interdisciplinary Studies Program are also asked to review these goals when formulating the Statement of Academic Purpose, and to incorporate the goals that apply to their individual degree plans.
-An IDS applicant is required to include at least two of the MALS Learning Goals in the learning goals enumerated in his or her Statement of Academic Purpose.
+Students in the program are also asked to review these goals when formulating the Statement of Academic Purpose, and to incorporate the goals that apply to their individual degree plans.
+Applicants are required to include at least two of the below Learning Goals in the learning goals enumerated in his or her Statement of Academic Purpose.

 Simplified Application Process: an uncomplicated application process that can be completed in a few weeks’ time.